mdn/content/files/en-us/web/html/element/fencedframe/index.md

 - `allow`

   - : Specifies a [Permissions Policy](/en-US/docs/Web/HTTP/Permissions_Policy) for the `<fencedframe>`, which defines what features are available to the `<fencedframe>` based on the origin of the request.
-Only [privacy sandbox](https://developer.chrome.com/docs/privacy-sandbox/) features can be controlled via a policy set on a fenced frame.
-See [Permissions policies available to fenced frames](#permissions_policies_available_to_fenced_frames) for more details.
+See [Permissions policies available to fenced frames](#permissions_policies_available_to_fenced_frames) for more details of which features can be controlled via a policy set on a fenced frame.

 - `height`

-  - : The height of the fenced frame in CSS pixels.
+  - : A unitless integer representing the height of the fenced frame in CSS pixels.
 The default is `150`.

 - `width`
-  - : The width of the fenced frame in CSS pixels.
+  - : A unitless integer representing the width of the fenced frame in CSS pixels.
 The default is `300`.

 ## Permissions policies available to fenced frames

-Standard web features that can have their availability controlled via [Permissions Policy](/en-US/docs/Web/HTTP/Headers/Permissions-Policy) (for example, [`camera`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/camera) or [`geolocation`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/geolocation)) are **not available** within fenced frames.
-This is because permissions delegated from the top-level context to a fenced frame for allowing and denying features could be used as a communication channel, so constitute a privacy threat.
+Permissions delegated from the top-level context to a fenced frame for allowing and denying features could be used as a communication channel, so constitute a privacy threat.
+As a result, standard web features that can have their availability controlled via [Permissions Policy](/en-US/docs/Web/HTTP/Headers/Permissions-Policy) (for example, [`camera`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/camera) or [`geolocation`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/geolocation)) are **not available** within fenced frames.

-The only features that can be controlled by a policy inside fenced frames are the [privacy sandbox](https://developer.chrome.com/docs/privacy-sandbox/) features designed to be used inside fenced frames:
+The only features that can be enabled by a policy inside fenced frames are the specific features designed to be used inside fenced frames:

 | Feature                                                                                               | Permissions policy directive |
 | ----------------------------------------------------------------------------------------------------- | ---------------------------- |
 | [Attribution Reporting API](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting/) | `attribution-reporting`      |

-> **Note:** More features will be added to the list and they will be better documented as more MDN docs are written on privacy sandbox features.
+> **Note:** More features will be added to the list as MDN is updated to cover more privacy sandbox features.

 Currently these are always enabled inside fenced frames.
-In the future, which ones are enabled will be controllable using the {{htmlelement("fencedframe")}} `allow` attribute.
+In the future, which ones are enabled will be controllable using the `<fencedframe>` `allow` attribute.
 Blocking privacy sandbox features in this manner will also block the fenced frame from loading — there will be no communication channel at all.

 ## Focusing across fenced frame boundaries